What is the China “Hukou” System

 Issues with the Current Hukou System

-The current hukou system continues to impose an economic-political differentiation between holders of an urban hukou and rural hukou.
-It is deemed to restrict numerous privileges for “real” city dwellers, eg quota of slots in universities, facility access to certain jobs, and unemployment benefits.
-This is in the exception of Guangdong, where there were ongoing reforms that aim to extend such benefits to migrants, including access to housing fund, public housing, and higher quality public service.
+The current hukou system continues to impose an economic-political differentiation between holders of an urban hukou and a rural hukou.
+It is said to restrict numerous privileges for “real” city dwellers, including a predefined quota of slots in universities, access to certain jobs, and unemployment benefits.
+The city of Guangdong is an exception to this norm, where there are ongoing reforms that aim to extend these benefits to migrants, including access to a housing fund, public housing, and higher quality publicly funded services.

-Elsewhere, an urban hukou is often a prerequisite for buying city housing.
-In rural areas, rural citizens have their own advantages, ie right to exploit the agricultural land, allocation of residential land, and flexible application of the Single Child Act for those whose first child is female.
+In other major cities across China, an urban hukou is often a prerequisite for buying city housing.
+In rural areas, rural citizens have their own advantages, specifically regarding the right to take advantage of the agricultural land, receive a preferential allocation of residential land, and flexible application for the Single Child Act for those whose first child is female.

 However, China’s decentralized system has created imbalances in public spending between cities and the countryside.
 These disparities resulted in unequal access to goods and services, and variability in the quality of the latter.
 Therefore, there are inequalities in employment, with the citizens of certain regions being better equipped for the labor market.

-This discrimination in favor of urban dwellers has contributed to rising inequalities in China, which have been growing steadily for two decades.
-However, there is potential for this to slow down in the future given the economic growth experienced in central and western China, eg increased wages of migrant workers and reduced differences in income between migrants and natives in cities.
-This reversal of the trend may continue to take place depending on the hukou reforms that will enable all citizens to seize existing opportunities.
+This discrimination favoring urban dwellers has contributed to rising inequalities across China, which have been growing steadily for two decades.
+However, there is potential for this rise to slow in the future with the recent economic growth in central and western China.
+There is potential for increased wages for migrant workers and reduced income disparity between migrants and natives living in cities.
+This reversal of the common economic trends may continue to take place moving forward, pending progressive hukou reforms that will enable all citizens to seize existing opportunities.

-Since the larger cities have reserved the delivery of new hukou to households with high income or high level of education, there is currently a large group of urban residents being restricted from getting social protection and health insurance.
+Since the larger cities have reserved the delivery of new hukous to households with high income or high level of education, there is currently a large group of urban residents who are also being restricted from getting social protection and health insurance.
 This means that while more than half of the Chinese population now lives in cities, only 35% of city dwellers have an urban hukou.
-Majority of inhabitants in the cities are therefore without full social protection in their city of residence.
+The majority of inhabitants in the cities are therefore lacking the full social protections possessed by many of their peers.

-Therefore, the hukou system has a powerful deterrent effect on migrant workers wishing to settle permanently in the city.
-The inability of migrants to access public social protection is currently one of the major obstacles to China’s transition to an economy of consumption the government aims to achieve.
+For this reason, the hukou system has a powerful deterrent effect on migrant workers wishing to settle permanently in the city.
+The inability of migrants to access public social protections is currently one of the major obstacles to China’s transition to the economy of consumption the government aims to achieve.

-Due to the hukou registration system, at least 250 million migrant workers have no access to social payments, whether for their children’s education or medical assistance.
-These urban disparities, coupled with sometimes archaic rural regulations, constitute a particularly important macroeconomic obstacle, particularly with regard to the twelfth five-year plan adopted by Beijing in 2010.
-It is the goal of the plan to rebalance China’s economy in order to increase domestic consumption and reduce inequality.
+Due to the hukou registration system, at least 250 million migrant workers lack access to social payments, whether it be for their children’s education or medical assistance for themselves.
+These urban disparities, coupled with sometimes archaic rural regulations, constitute a particularly important macroeconomic obstacle, particularly with regard to the five-year plan adopted by Beijing in 2011.
+This iteration of the plan is the twelfth in the city’s history and is designed to rebalance China’s economy in order to increase domestic consumption and reduce inequality.

-In the countryside, farmers do not usually own their land, which is lent to them by the authorities for periods of thirty years.
+In the countryside farmers typically do not own their land, as it is lent to them by the authorities in thirty year increments.
 In addition, user rights are not clearly defined and there is no formal market for farmland.
-Without urban hukou, migrant families, therefore, tend to return periodically to cultivate their land, to maintain usufruct, and ensure a minimum level of social protection, which is also detrimental to agricultural productivity.
+Without urban hukou, migrant families tend to return periodically to cultivate their land, to maintain usufruct, and ensure a minimum level of social protection, which is also detrimental to agricultural productivity.